-Cut your coat according to your cloth, Manohar Parrikar's message to the military
+Cut your coat according to your cloth.
+That’s the loud and clear message Defence Minister

 The first thing he said he realised, was the mismatch that existed between various acquisition plans of the three armed forces and the availability of funds.
 “Many grand plans were made without taking the budget into consideration,” he told me.